Sweet Briar College in Nice

 Note: Changes occur frequently.
 Students are responsible for finding the classes they need and consulting the official site of the institution.

-Orientation: Fall: Intensive orientation program which includes language classes, methodology classes in Literature and Art History, and short cultural excursions.
+Orientation: Fall: Intensive orientation program which includes language classes, methodology classes in Literature and Art History, and short cultural excursions takes place in Tours, so students should plan to fly into Paris for the Fall.
 Spring: very short orientation.

 Number of Students: An average of 5 students usual attend the SBC program each semester.
 Approximately 26,500 students attend the University of Nice SoVia Antipolis including 4,836 foreign students.